HEALTH & WELLBEING

-Tribal Warrior’s Health & Wellbeing Program is a culturally grounded initiative designed to support the mental health and overall wellbeing of Aboriginal and Torres Strait Islander people.
-Recognising the deep impact of historical trauma, intergenerational disadvantage, and systemic marginalisation, the program is built around the principles of social and emotional wellbeing (SEWB).
+Our Health & Wellbeing Program is a culturally grounded initiative designed to that recognises the deep impact of historical trauma, intergenerational disadvantage, and systemic marginalisation, the program is built around the principles of social and emotional wellbeing (SEWB).
 This framework acknowledges the interconnectedness of mental, emotional, cultural, and community health, ensuring a holistic approach to healing and resilience.

 A core focus of the program is mental health and suicide prevention, addressing the disproportionately high rates of psychological distress and suicide within Indigenous communities.
 Through culturally appropriate interventions, community connection, and healing practices, the program provides essential support to those at risk.
 Protective and risk factors influencing mental health are also carefully considered, including access to secure housing, employment opportunities, substance use issues, and cultural disconnection.
 By understanding these factors, the program aims to provide effective and targeted support that fosters long-term wellbeing.